mindswim/uni-info-sys/docs/03_Backend_Excellence_Plan.md

 ---

-### Task 21: Generate API Documentation with Scribe
+### ✅ Task 21: Generate API Documentation with Scribe - COMPLETED ✅

 **Goal:** Automatically generate clean, comprehensive, and interactive API documentation from our existing code and annotations.